RKleminski/Scrapless/README.md

 4. On Loot screen, the program will simply try and detect the Bounty Token icon and the drop quantity.
 Behemoth name is captured once again for verification purposes (for non-Escalation hunts).

-5. *Scrapless* will also detect that you are drafting a Bounty, and it will log the quality of said Bounty as well.
+5. *Scrapless* will also detect when you are drafting a Bounty and it will log the quality of said Bounty as well.

 # Bugs and issues